DataDog/documentation/content/en/security/cspm/setup.md

 {{< img src="security/cspm/summary_page.png" alt="Cloud Security Posture Management summary page" width="100%">}}

-## Explore default detection rules
+## Explore default compliance rules

-CSPM comes with a set of [out-of-the-box detection rules][2] that evaluate the configuration of your cloud resources and identifies potential misconfigurations so you can immediately take steps to remediate.
-When new configuration detection rules are added, they are automatically imported into your account.
+CSPM comes with a set of [out-of-the-box compliance rules][2] that evaluate the configuration of your cloud resources and identifies potential misconfigurations so you can immediately take steps to remediate.
+When new configuration compliance rules are added, they are automatically imported into your account.

-To filter the default detection rules by cloud provider:
+To filter the default detectcomplianceion rules by cloud provider:

-1. Navigate to **Security** > **Detection Rules**.
+1. Navigate to **Security** > **Posture Management** > **Compliance Rules**.
 2. Choose one of the following values from the **Tag** facet.
     - **AWS**: cloud_provider:aws
     - **Azure**: cloud_provider:azure